…and the people who let it happen (simply, us).

 We can only love if we know fear, and it is clear now that Uhuru Kenyatta, and the entire political class he heads, does not love or fear us.
 He, and it, have never learnt to fear us.
 Not the power of the people.
 Not our suffering.
 Not our fears.
 It simply does not give a fuck.
 No one does.
 Even we really don’t.
-Our politicians are employees who only do the job because it pays the bills and nothing more.
+Our politicians are employees who only do the job because it pays the bills, affords them a world class lifestyle and mistresses on a budget, and little more.
 They have no plan, no direction, no convictions, and no unrealistic belief that this cow they suck from will survive for long.

 If you think about it, we don’t know Uhuru Kenyatta.
 We don’t know who he is as an individual, or what he stands for.
 We don’t even know the truth about his college education, or even about his lost years, or his personal life.
 We know the truth, at least in bars and in our homes, but not as part of the national story.
 We talk about his marriage loudly in bars, and joke about his heavy drinking as we drink heavily to forget just how much shit we are in.
 To forget that as we order the next round, he could be selling a part of the country and we would still have to pay for it somehow.

 The man in charge of this country has never had to fight or beg for thing in his life.
 Everything he, and even his Hustler partner, has has been handed to them.
 It has not been handed by the delicate balance we common folk try to maintain so that we make a living without harming each other.
 As a Kenyatta, especially one born after the war, Uhuru has lived a sheltered and privileged life.